faisalahmed00324/blood-donor-app/PROJECT_CONTEXT.md

   - allowed for base roles `Donor` and `Seeker`
 - `PUT /me/availability`
   - update availability unless donor is still in cooldown
+- `POST /{donorUserId}/contact-request`
+  - send an in-app contact request to a donor
+  - used when donor phone is hidden in search results

 ### Requests